Daman Airport: Indian Coast Guard Air Station

 The station also caters for maritime reconnaissance and SAR coverage along the north west coast.
 Dornier and Chetak aircraft are detached from Daman for operational commitments along the coast.
 Conduct of adventurous activities is a regular feature.
 For that the station is equipped with one micro light aircraft and one power glider.
 The training for Sea Cadet Corps are undertaken at the air station.

-Airlines and destinations

-There is no scheduled commercial air service at this time.